python/cpython/Doc/reference/compound_stmts.rst

 Note that this table purely for illustration purposes and **may not** reflect the underlying implementation.
 Furthermore, they do not cover all valid forms.
-Read the pattern's respective section to learn more.
+Read the pattern's respective sections to learn more.

 .. _or_patterns: